 Field Туре Label Description ladgar id string Must correspond to the ledger ID reported by the Ledger ledger_id Identification Service.
 Must be a valid LedgerString (as described in value.proto).
-Required string Identifier of the on-ledger workflow that this command work- is a part of.
-Must be a valid LedgerString (as described in flow_id value.proto).
-Optional string Uniquely identifies the application (or its part) that isapplica- sued the command.
+Required work- string Identifier of the on-ledger workflow that this command flow_id is a part of.
+Must be a valid LedgerString (as described in now_ia value.proto).
+Optional annlina string Uniquely identifies the application (or its part) that isapplica- sued the command.
 This is used in tracing across diftion_id ferent components and to let applications subscribe to their own submissions only.
 Must be a valid LedgerString (as described in value.proto).
-Required string Uniquely identified the command.
-This identifier should com- - Curring be unique for each new command within an applicamand_id tion domain, i.e., the triple (application_id, party, com- mand_id) must be unique.
-It can be used for matching the requests with their respective completions.
+Required com- string Uniquely identifies the command.
+The triple (applicamand_id tion_id, party + act_as, command_id) constitutes the mana_ra change ID for the intended ledger change, where party + act_as is interpreted as a set of party names.
+The change ID can be used for matching the intended ledger changes with all their completions.
 Must be a valid LedgerString (as described in value.proto).
-Re- atria " quired Party on whose behalf the command should be executed. party string If ledger API authorization is enabled, then the authoriza- tion metadata must authorize the sender of the request to act on behalf of the given party.
+Required party string Party on whose behalf the command should be executed. party If ledger API authorization is enabled, then the authoriza- tion metadata must authorize the sender of the request to act on behalf of the given party.
 Must be a valid Par- tyldString (as described in value.proto).
 Deprecated in favor of the act_as field.
 If both are set, then the effec- tive list of parties on whose behalf the command should be executed is the union of all parties listed in party and act_as.
 Optional commands Command repeated Individual elements of this atomic command.
-Must be non-empty.
-Required deduplica- google.pro- The length of the time window during which all comtion_time tobuf.Dura- mands with the same act_as parties and the same tion_time tion command ID will be deduplicated.
-Duplicate commands submitted before the end of this window return an AL- READY_EXISTS error.
-Optional min_ledger google.pro- Lower bound for the ledger time assigned to the resulting iiiii_ieugei tille ans transaction.
-Note: The ledger time of a transaction is as- buf.Times- signed as part of command interpretation.
-Use this prop- tamp erty if you expect that command interpretation will take a considerate amount of time, such that by the time the resulting transaction is sequenced, its assigned ledger time is not valid anymore.
-Must not be set at the same time as min_ledger_time_rel.
-Optional google.pro- Same as min_ledger_time_abs, but specified as a dumın_ledger google.pro- time_rel tobuf.Dura- ration, starting from the time the command is received tion by the server.
-Must not be set at the same time as min_ledger_time_abs.
-Optional string repeated Set of parties on whose behalf the command should be act_as 8 - - - - - - - - - - executed.
-If ledger API authorization is enabled, then the authorization metadata must authorize the sender of the request to act on behalf of each of the given parties.
-This field supersedes the party field.
-The effective set of par- 340 nerd supersedes the party nerd.
-The effective set of par- ties on whose behalf ହାନ୍ତ beh arman ଲିଆ ମଧ୍ୟା ମଧ୍ୟ ଓ ଅନୁନାତ ବର୍ଣ ହେଓ । J 10 is the union of all parties listed in party and act as, · which must be non-empty.
-Each element must be a valid
+Must be Commands non-empty.
+Required doduplica google.pro- Specifies the length of the deduplication period.
+Same deduplica- tion_time tobuf.Dura- semantics apply as for deduplication_duration. don_time tion